colecrouter/stardew-save-editor/README.md

 ## Version Support

+Support 1.6.X.
 Code for version 1.5 exists within the repo, but the published uses the latest code (which only supports 1.6).
 There is currently *no branch* pointing to that last working 1.5 commit.

 ## Android/iOS/NSW Support